david-garza/enterococci_prediction_analysis/README.md

 The state currently tests and reports bacteria levels for several beaches and displays bacteria counts at [TexasBeachWatch.com](https://cgis.glo.texas.gov/Beachwatch/#).

-The problem is that testing occurs weekly or bi weekly, there is a delay time of at least 3 if not more days in taking the sample, sending the sample to a lab, and then testing the sampe.
+The problem is that testing occurs weekly or bi weekly, there is a delay time of at least three if not more days from when the sample is taken and finally reported to the public.
 By the time results come back, bacteria levels may have risen to unsafe levels.

 ## Proposal

-Using historical bacteria testing and weather records, I propose to train a regression model that estimates the bacteria levels for a beach for even given day using current / real time weather conditions.
+Using historical bacteria sample and weather records, we propose to train a regression model that estimates the bacteria counts when provided weather information.
 If successful, the delay from testing to reporting to the public would be greatly reduced.

-## Assumptions

-It is assumed that weather and water conditions influence the growth rate of bacteria in seawater.
-Project success assumes that the relationship exists.

 ## Data Sources